 The NHL announced their plans to expand, and Minnesota was awarded a new franchise in 1997.
 The team adopted the name “Wild” and began its inaugural season in 2000-01.
 In just their third season, the Wild advanced to the Western Conference Final, which remains their deepest postseason run to date.

-Despite the lack of a championship or appearance in the Stanley Cup Final, the Wild still enjoy strong fan support at Xcel Energy Center.
-And two years ahead of their 25th-anniversary campaign, which players should rightfully be considered among the 10 best in Minnesota Wild franchise history?
+Despite the lack of a championship or appearance in the Stanley Cup Final, the Wild still enjoy strong fan support at Xcel Energy Center in the State of Hockey.
+And as they prepare for their 25th-anniversary campaign, which players should rightfully be considered among the 10 best in Minnesota Wild franchise history?

 1) Slovakian assassin Marian Gaborik